bertramdev/happyapps-apidoc/source/includes/_checks.md

 Parameter | Requirement | Description
 --------- | ----------- | -----------
-tunnelOn  | Yes         | Set to "on" to turn on tunneling sshHost   | Yes         | The hostname or ip address of the tunnel destination sshPort   | No          | Defaults to port 22 sshUser   | Yes         | The SSH Username on the target host we want to login as sshPassword | No        | Used if not using key based authentication
+tunnelOn  | Yes         | Set to `on` to turn on tunneling sshHost   | Yes         | Hostname or IP address of the proxy host sshPort   | No          | Port for SSH on the proxy host, defaults to 22 sshUser   | Yes         | SSH user on the proxy host to login as sshPassword | No        | Password for user, if not using key based authentication

-<aside class="notice">A Note on Security.
-The config map for connecting to an ssh destination is heavily encrypted within our systems.
-The account keypairs are rsa-2048 bit encrypted as well and secure.
-In the event one becomes uncomfortable using this keypair it can always be cleared and reset in the account settings.
-If SSH is not an approach you want to take, an agent provides all the same functionality without the concern.</aside>
+<aside class="notice">**Note on Security** All check data including key-pairs are encrypted in Happy Apps using a RSA 2048 bit key.
+In the event you believe your private key is compromised or uncomfortable with the auto-generated key-pair, you can always re-create a new key-pair in account settings.
+An alternative to using tunneling is an agent, which provides behind-the-firewall access to your services.</aside>

 ## Mute a Check